ericjjohnson2/Home_Sales/README.md

 # Home_Sales
-Utilize SparkSQL to determine key metrics about home sales data
+Utilize SparkSQL to determine key metrics about home sales data.
+Assignment reads data into a SparkSQL dataframe and queries the data.
+Code then tests the runtime using parquet and caching techniques.